lessonly/accessly/README.md

 # Accessly

-Accessly exists from our need to answer the following questions:
+Accessly exists out of our need to answer the following questions:

 1. What can a user do or see?
 2. Can a user do an arbitrary action on another object?